 In order to account for these uncertainties, we created new values of chemical abundances for each stellar particle.
-The new values consider a normal distribution with the mean as the original value and the standard deviation as the corresponding uncertainty considered.
-Using the perturbed chemical abundances we built new trees for the deterministic sample, which we compare with the original tree.
-In Figure 7, we show the RFD between the original tree and the the trees built considering uncertainties of 0.01, 0.05, 0.08, 0.1, 0.2 and 0.3 dex with different colours.
+The new values consider a normal distribution with the mean as the original value and the SD as the corresponding uncertainty considered.
+Using the perturbed chemical abundances, we estimated new trees for the deterministic sample, which we compare with the original tree.
+In Figure 7, we show the RFD between the original tree and the trees estimated considering uncertainties of 0.01, 0.05, 0.08, 0.1, 0.2, and 0.3 dex with different colors.